anshulee/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed
-I have used the Basic NVidia model with no changes .
-I just tweaked the number of epochs and samples per epoch.
+I have used the Basic NVidia model with dropouts before each fully connected layer  .
+After that I just tweaked the number of epochs and samples per epoch.
 Here is what the basic model looks like
 ![alt text][image6]

+I added dropouts  of 0.5 before each FCL.(ln 306 onwards)

 ####2.
 Attempts to reduce overfitting in the model

-The NVidia model has dropout layers before each Fully connected layer.
-I just ensured that the number of epochs were correctly set so as to not overtrain the network
+I added dropout layers  of 0.5 before each Fully connected layer.
+Post that I just ensured that the number of epochs were correctly set so as to not overtrain the network

 ####3.
 Model parameter tuning